Literary Fair

 Keynote Speaker Karen White

-Karen White will unveil “The Lady on Esplanade,” the third novel in her Royal Street series.
-White is the New York Times and USA Today bestselling author of 36 novels.
+Karen White will be the keynote speaker at the 2025 Johns Creek Literary Fair, where she will unveil her new release, โThe Lady on Esplanade,โ the third novel in the beloved authorโs Royal Street series.
+With nearly 2 million books in print in 15 languages, she is the New York Times and USA Today bestselling author of 37 novels.

 Catnote Speaker Former Gov. Nathan Deal